knetikmedia/knetikcloud-csharp-net20-client/docs/TaxesApi.md

 <a name="createstatetax"></a>
 # **CreateStateTax**
-> ModelStateTaxResource CreateStateTax (string countryCodeIso3, ModelStateTaxResource taxResource)
+> StateTaxResource CreateStateTax (string countryCodeIso3, StateTaxResource taxResource)

 Create a state tax